ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     xdotool windowmove 123 0 1080
 nvidia-smi - show nvidia card mem usage, gpu temp, X processes

+### GNOME
+- gnome panel means the top and side bar with clock/date status icons/wdigets, app shortcuts/favs
+- if a GNOME shell freezes, use: `gnome-shell --replace` from a console tty or ssh session
+- GNOME/gtk use emacs keys: use gnome-tweaks or https://superuser.com/questions/9950/ctrlh-as-backspace-in-linux-gui-apps
+- keyboard shortcuts
+    - need full path to executables, apparently no PATH set, so `/usr/bin/foo` and not just `foo`
+- gsettings - cli tool to get and set items in the settings menu
+    - `gsettings list-schemas`, `gsettings list-recursively org.gnome.desktop.wm.keybindings`
+    - can change basically any setting at cli like you could in GNOME settings menu
+    - list all keyboard shortcuts
+        - `gsettings list-recursively org.gnome.settings-daemon.plugins.media-keys`
+    - list just custom shortcuts
+        - `gsettings list-recursively org.gnome.settings-daemon.plugins.media-keys custom-keybindings`

 ### WINE-GRAPHICS
 - protonDB, open source configuration of wine (and dxvk) settings to run windows games, developed by steam
 - steam play, lets you play windows only games in linux steam, uses protonDB